Duve3/Topcoldgaming-sources/README.md

+**IMPORTANT: This is just for learning purposes.**

+This branch of MrDawny's script sources and trying to either fix them or add new features.

-This branch is me updating these scripts and making them better.
-I am also fixing broken scripts.
-Again this is just for learning purposes.
+**IMPORTANT: This is just for learning purposes.**